-Once you have read over the guidelines and have planned your walk details, please register your walk on our website to start inviting others to join.
+Once you have read over these guidelines and have planned your walk details, please register your walk on our website to start inviting others to join.
 Please write the time, route (start and end location), and other details in the “Walk Description” field.
 TELL will send a confirmation email for your walk and list your walk on our Find a Walk page for people to find your walk and register.
 TELL can also provide you with a range of promotional information for your walk.

 Register Other Walkers

 You can either have your walkers register independently or register on the day.
 As part of this year’s theme of ‘Working Together to Prevent Suicide’, we are asking participants to gather signatures either before or during your walk on the tote bag you receive at the start of the walk.

 Promote Your Walk, Recruit Volunteers, and Raise Important Funds

 It will be important to think about how you will promote your walk and ask other walkers to help you spread the word.

 - Encourage friends and families to join you or sponsor you for the number of signatures you collect.

 - Dedicate the walk to someone you have lost to suicide